-&lt;sup>1 A person is owner if he possesses a title deed independently if the house is fully paid or not.
+&lt;sup>1 A person is owner if he/she possesses a title deed no matter if the house is fully paid or not.

 HH040: Leaking roof, damp walls/floors/foundation, or rot in window frames or floor

 Do you have any of the following problems with your dwelling / accommodation?